This insight is more than 2 years old

 This first paper focuses on how constraints arise and why costs have increased.
 It examines several factors driving constraint costs and volumes today.
 The paper also covers:

-• the history of constraint costs and the policy decisions that shaped them
+• The history of constraint costs and the policy decisions that shaped them

-• how the transmission system operates and why constraints occur
+• How the transmission system operates and why constraints occur

-• why constraints are concentrated in particular regions
+• Why constraints are concentrated in particular regions

-• how market dynamics influence the cost of managing them
+• How market dynamics influence the cost of managing them.

 A second paper will explore the actions that can be taken to reduce constraint costs, including changes to system operation, market design and network development.
 We will publish this after the government’s RNP plan is launched in the coming months.